 3. Predictive maintenance (PdM)

 Need a quick comparison of these four strategies?
-Check out the chart below for a quick rundown of each approach, as well as their pros and cons.
+Check out the chart below for a quick rundown of each approach.